Best Practices for Your GolfStatus Event Website

 General Best Practices

-• Remember, your event site is your tournament’s main marketing hub and where you should direct all promotional materials.
-Ensuring your site looks good is crucial to boosting your tournament’s professionalism.
+• Remember, your event site is your event’s main marketing hub and where you should direct all promotional materials.
+Ensuring your site looks good is crucial to boosting your event’s professionalism.

 • Update information as details are determined.
 Don’t be afraid to include “to be determined” if your schedule isn’t completely finalized.